Osseous Surgery in Chandler, AZ

-During reduction surgery Dr. Scholes will fold the tissue of the gum back and thoroughly clean the roots of the teeth and any infected bone surrounding the teeth, thus reducing the amount of disease-causing bacteria.
-Once Dr. Scholes has cleaned the root surfaces thoroughly, he will then secure the gum tissue back into place with a suture.
+During reduction surgery Dr. Scholes or Dr. Haskell will fold the tissue of the gum back and thoroughly clean the roots of the teeth and any infected bone surrounding the teeth, thus reducing the amount of disease-causing bacteria.
+Once Dr. Scholes or Dr. Haskell has cleaned the root surfaces thoroughly, he will then secure the gum tissue back into place with a suture.
 Additionally, more advanced cases of periodontal disease may have resulted in bone loss, which will require bone grafting to correct the normal rise and fall of the bone.
 This smoothing of the tooth's surface and restoration of bone actually helps the gum to more appropriately attach to the tooth upon healing and thus promotes healing.

 You can expect minor discomfort following your procedure.
-Take care to follow all of Dr. Scholes' post-operative instructions as to avoid further complications such as infection.
+Take care to follow all of Dr. Scholes and Dr. Haskell' post-operative instructions as to avoid further complications such as infection.
 You can gently apply ice packs to the area to reduce swelling and pain.
 In some cases, depending on the severity of the situation, you may be prescribed antibiotics and/or pain medication to prevent infection and reduce discomfort.
 The area will also be covered with a bandage, commonly referred to as a periodontal pack, to keep the site clean and covered.
 You will likely receive a special mouth rinse that contains chlorhexidine to help prevent infection and promote healing.
 You may experience some minor bleeding.

 You can expect that you will be asked to return back to the office after your reduction surgery for follow-up visits.
 Following reduction surgery, it becomes important to practice proper oral hygiene, which for someone with periodontal disease, includes proper brushing and flossing as well as regular periodontal maintenance cleanings.